To start, a quick quiz (keep reading for answers):

 Rivers on fire

 Today, our planet needs all the love it can get.
-From the increasingly severe impacts of climate change and overpopulation to rapid deforestation and mass species extinction, we’re up against a mounting series of potentially catastrophic environmental crises.
-But environmental regulation remains staunchly divisive in Washington.
-Passing environmental regulation is often considered too politically risky, and efforts to address even the most pressing challenges are consistently thwarted and the once-celebrated Environmental Protection Agency, created under a Republican administration, is now one of the most reviled agencies in Washington.
+From the increasingly severe impacts of climate change to rapid deforestation and mass species extinction, there is broad scientific consensus that we’re up against a mounting series of potentially catastrophic challenges.

 For what it’s worth, though, the environmental outlook in the late 1960s wasn’t too rosy either.